andreramolivaz/TFY-MyBank/README.md

 # <div class><img src="http://vdapoi.altervista.org/image.png" width="50px" align="left"></div> TFY-MyBank

 A platform that allows users to simulate buying and selling stocks and create a watchlist of their favorite stocks.
-The portfolio data is stored in a relational database and real-time stock data is obtained through free API calls from [marketstack](http://api.marketstack.com) and [Alpha Vantage](https://www.alphavantage.co/).
-Portfolio status visualization and to access the trading predictive alghoritms optionalities (Auto, Standard, Assisted)
+The portfolio data is stored in a relational database and real-time stock data is obtained through free API calls (in JSON format then stored) from [marketstack](http://api.marketstack.com) and [Alpha Vantage](https://www.alphavantage.co/).
+Portfolio status visualization and access to the trading predictive alghoritms optionalities (Auto, Standard, Assisted).

 ## Features
 - Login to the webapp